adaltas/node-each/doc/index.md

 The `each` function signature is: `each(subject)`.

 -   `subject`
     The subject to iterate.
-It can be an array, an object or any other types in which case the behavior is similar to the one of an array.
+It is usually an array or an object.
+Inserting a number or a string will behave like an array of one element and inserting null or undefined wont iterate over any element.

 The return object is an instance of `EventEmitter`.